3oFiz4/DiscordCLI/README.md

     ->n & -<n: Scroll > (newest) or < (oldest) to n messages
 ---
 # Known bugs
-- [ ] -fw command instead of forwarding, request a CAPTCHA Verification
-- [ ] The notification sound doesn't ring
 - (minor) Whenever there's a ping the screen will scroll to the top for no reason
 - (minor) Whenever the command `s` or `c` is used before the initialization of the account to the API, there is chances that the completer won't appear, until <Space> is entered and the command is re-input
+- SOLVED (also delete input_session).
+Whenever any messages appear or that fn:render_history updates, while typing, the text may be cropped.
-- [ ] There's a bug with how Displayname and Username is being shown at some specific server in which they appear to be invisible
+- (minor) There's a bug with how Displayname and Username is being shown at some specific server in which they appear to be invisible
 - (minor) Instead of requesting user to initializate `token.txt`, it shows an error instead
 - [ ] When `main.py` is triggered as PATH, the program does not work, likely issue in `dc.bat`
 - *encounter a bug?
 Report to Issues please*